 BA music majors must complete 8 credit hours of applied study, at least 4 hours each of MUPR 2226 and 3226.
 In addition, BA music majors must perform at least once per year in Student Recital Hour.
 BM music majors must complete 16 credit hours of applied study, at least 8 hours of which must be MUPR 3226 and 4226.

-Electives: All beginners will be placed in Class Piano I (MUAP 1114).
+Electives: All elective piano students who are beginners will be placed in Piano for Non-Majors (MUAP 1150).
 Only non-beginner elective students or music minors should register for 1 credit hour private lessons (MUPR 1126) or 2 credit hour private lessons (MUPR 1226).